Moving bumblebee nests

 Moving nests in bird boxes

-Some bumblebees, especially the Tree Bumblebee, Bombus hypnorum, nest in bird boxes.
+Some bumblebees, especially the Tree Bumblebee, Bombus hypnorum, nest in bird boxes and lofts.
 To move a colony in a bird nest box, follow these instructions:

 - Wear protective clothing, especially gloves.